LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/InternalKnowledgeBases/knowledge-bases.md

 ### Add an internal knowledge base

-1. Access the Knowledge Base application as described [here](knowledgeai-overview.html#access-knowledgeai).
+1. Access the KnowledgeAI application as described [here](knowledgeai-overview.html#access-knowledgeai).
 2. In the dashboard that lists your knowledge bases, click **Add Knowledge Base** in the upper-right corner.
 3. On the **AI Enabled** tab of the window that appears, select **Internal Knowledge Base**.
 4. Specify the following: